mathewqpmiller/Excel-KickstarterAnalysis/README.md

 ### Task 3: Create Sub Category Pivot Table / Pivot Chart

-Similarly to task two, I have to create a visualization that communicates the success rate of the sub-categories in the Kickstarter campaigns.
-For this I will make a stacked bar pivot chart, similartly to the category chart, that looks at the sub-categories of the projects.
-The steps to create the sub-category pivot table and pivot chart are as follows.
+Similarly to task two, I had to create a visualization that communicated the success rate of the sub-categories in Kickstarter campaigns.
+For this I had to make a stacked bar pivot chart, similarly to the category chart, that looked at the sub-categories of categories in the Kickstarter campaigns.
+The steps I took to create the sub-category pivot table and pivot chart are as follows.
-* Create a new sheet in the workbook and name it Sub-Categories.
+* Create a new sheet in the workbook and name it Kickstarter Sub-Categories.
 * Add a pivot table to the new sheet that analyzes the original worksheets sub-category column.
 * Count how many of the sub-category projects were successful, failed, canceled or are still active (live).
 * Create a stacked column pivot chart of the sub-categories that is filters the pivot table by country and parent-category.